Prior Authorization Denial Rates: A Patient's Guide to CMS-0057-F Data

 Cigna

-Cigna's IFP FFE disclosure covers ACA marketplace plans only and reveals the highest denial rate we found: 27% of standard requests denied, with only 16% of appeals overturned.
+Cigna's IFP FFE disclosure covers ACA marketplace plans only and shows a 27% standard denial rate with only 16% of appeals overturned.
 Unlike most insurers where appeals routinely succeed, Cigna denials largely stick — making strong clinical documentation critical from the start.

 Ambetter (Centene)